Life in the Netherlands and the US: what stands out?

 Some balance, perhaps

-I’ve always regarded Europe as the place where you grow up and raise your family, but America is the football pitch where you go to play the economic game of life.
+I’ve always seen Europe as the place where you grow up and raise your family, but America is the football pitch where you go to play the economic game of life.

-A place where you are tackled, get back up to show them who’s best and work tirelessly till you are high enough up to look down.
-Then you can go home, sub out, and hope whoever comes on after you somehow highlights the things you did.
+A place where you get tackled, rise to prove yourself, and work tirelessly until you’re high enough to look down.
+Then you sub out, head home, and hope your impact is remembered.

 To most who drank the elixir of the rat race, the field feels like a never-ending track that has fixed outcomes, and horses on steroids are only sold to some.

-But it makes you feel alive and active in a way no other can, but you must be at your best, and on your A-game at all times.
+But it makes you feel alive and active in a way no other can, but you must always be at your best, and on your A-game.

 Testing yourself against these stratospheric standards truly leaves one wanting when faced with a more relaxed Dutch narrative.
 One with an hour of work before the first coffee break, a question about price before quality, and less risk-taking.

-Both arenas offer aspects that truly seem attractive in contrast, but neither reigns supreme without the other to highlight its blessings.
-We need one another, and a vacation is only a vacation if you have a job to return to, otherwise you’re simply floating — which can be a great life.
+Both worlds have their charm in contrast, but neither shines without the other to highlight its blessings.
+We need both.
+After all, a vacation only feels like one if there’s a job to return to — otherwise, you’re simply floating, which might just be the good life.

 Thomas Ohrstrom